albertshkhyan/swift-todo/README.md

 # **TodoSwift** – A Simple Todo App in SwiftUI 🚀

+## 📚 Learn More About MVVM

+For a detailed explanation of the MVVM structure, check out the [MVVM Structure Guide](./MVVM_Structure_Guide.md).

 ## **🛠 Stage 1: Initial Screen & Todo Logic**
 - Designed a **clean UI** for the **Home Screen**.
 - Implemented a **Todo List** with: